Light brown/gold, black and brown, white and brown

 The food should contain a balance of high-quality ingredients, and you should avoid any type of meat by-product or chemical preservatives.

-Most Basset Hound and Dachshund mix dogs require about a half-hour exercise per day, but some can be more active and push for a little more time, especially early in life.
+Most Basset Hound and Dachshund mix dogs require about a half-hour of exercise per day, but some can be more active and push for a little more time, especially early in life.
 Since this breed is more likely to chase small animals, we recommend keeping it leashed while out for a walk or using a penned-in area to play.

 The Basschshund can be a difficult breed to train due to their stubbornness and preference for doing things their way.
-If you get started early, and have plenty of patience and treats, the Basset Hound and Dachshund mix is an intelligent breed that is more than capable of impressive tricks.
+If you get started early and have plenty of patience and treats, the Basset Hound and Dachshund mix is an intelligent breed that is more than capable of impressive tricks.

 To train your Basset Hound and Dachshund mix, stand in front of them and repeat a simple command over and over, gesturing what you want them to do.
 When they do the trick, give them a treat, and repeat a few times a day.
 After a few days, your Basset Hound and Dachshund mix will begin to follow orders on the first or second command.

-You can use this technique to teach your Dachshund Basset Hound Mix how to sit, stand, stay, rollover, play dead, and dozens more.
+You can use this technique to teach your Dachshund Basset Hound Mix how to sit, stand, stay, roll over, play dead, and dozens more.
 You will more than likely invent your own to suit your needs.

 The Basset Hound and Dachshund mix require very little grooming.
 A gentle brushing once or twice a week is likely all you need to do to keep your Basset Hound and Dachshund mix coat shiny and healthy.
 You will only need to bathe when it’s needed and is seldom required.